Supplemental application materials

 Proof of English Proficiency

-• You do not hold a baccalaureate degree from an institution at which the primary language of instruction is English.
+• You completed a degree or certificate program at an institution in which English was the primary language of instruction.

 • The following minimum scores are a prerequisite for program entry: